tonioloewald/bindinator.js/docs/react.md

 even though the outer object doesn't do any rendering of its own that relies on items.

-(Of course, React lets you write shouldComponentUpdate and reject rendering if something you don't care changes but, it won't actually work here since if `state.items` changes you need to communicate this to `<TodoList>` -- by needlessly rendering everything in `<TodoApp>`.
+(Of course, React lets you implement `shouldComponentUpdate` and reject rendering if something you don't care changes but, it won't actually work here since if `state.items` changes you need to communicate this to `<TodoList>` -- by needlessly rendering everything in `<TodoApp>`.
 So all